smo0ths/UE4CommOpti/README.md

 ; END

 Set in-game graphics settings to medium to get AA to work in game on/off.

-Updated for Squad v9.2
+Updated for Squad v9.2 (4/5/2017)
-Updated 4/5/2017

 The above is for max fps, below for more configs and stuff.